spacebudz/lucid/README.md

 ### Use Lucid with React

-[use-cardano](https://use-cardano.alangaming.com/) a React context, hook and set of components built on top of Lucid
+[use-cardano](https://use-cardano.alangaming.com/) a React context, hook and set of components built on top of Lucid.

 ### Use Lucid with Next.js

 [Cardano Starter Kit](https://cardano-starter-kit.alangaming.com/) a Next.js
-starter kit for building Cardano dApps
+starter kit for building Cardano dApps.